linagora/openpaas-esn/docker/README.md

 - config: Contains default configuration files which are injected in containers
 - doc: Documentation on how to run/dev/whatever Docker + OpenPaaS
-- dockerfiles: A collection of useful dockerfiles
+- dockerfiles: A collection of useful dockerfiles.
+Check the README.md file on each folder.
 - scripts: Scripts to be used in containers.